o3de/o3de.org/content/docs/userguide/gems/builtin/s-creating-a-new-gem.md

 ---
-description: ' Use the &ALYlong; &project-configurator; to create your own gem to use for your game project. '
+description: ' Use the Amazon Lumberyard Project Configurator to create your own gem to use for your game project. '
 title: Creating a New Empty Gem
 ---